Voter Registration In Delaware

 To request a vote by mail ballot in Delaware, you must complete an application.
 You can do this online if you have a Delaware driver’s license or state ID, or complete a PDF application and email, fax, or mail it to the county elections office.
 The paper version of the application must include your original, non-digital signature.

 Click here to track your Delaware absentee ballot.

 To return your Delaware absentee or vote by mail ballot, return it via mail or in person at your county election office.

 Early Voting In Delaware

 Delaware offers in-person absentee voting.
-Voters can only vote early with an approved excuse.
-The start of early voting varies by county but ends in every county at 12:00 PM on the day before Election Day.
+Voters can only vote absentee in-person with an approved excuse.
+The start of in-person absentee voting varies by county but ends in every county at 12:00 PM on the day before Election Day.

 Primary Elections In Delaware